Picture of stock plan administrator completing TCC application

 Only a Few Returns to File

-If you only have a few returns to file (e.g., a handful of ISO exercises), IRIS might be the easiest and most cost effective solution.
-With IRIS, you can simply manually enter the returns; you won’t need to pay for a third-party solution or deal with complicated ASCII or CSV files.
+If you only have a handful of returns to file (e.g., a handful of ISO exercises), you can simply manually enter the returns via the IRS web interface; you won’t need to pay for a third-party solution or deal with CSV files.

-More Than a Few but Less Than 100 Returns to File
+More Than a Handful but Fewer Than 250 Returns to File

-If you have enough returns to file that you don’t want to have to manually enter each one but you don’t have more than 100 forms to file, IRIS might be a solution provided that your recordkeeper offers a file in the requisite CSV format or you can create it yourself.
+If you have enough returns to file that you don’t want to have to manually enter each one but you don’t have more than 250 forms to file, you can create a CSV file and upload it through the IRS web interface.
+Your equity plan recordkeeping platform might even offer a file in the requisite CSV format.
+If not, they probably offer an export that includes the information necessary for you to create the file yourself.

 Your company will need a TCC for IRIS, you’ll need to be authorized to use that TCC, and you’ll need a login to IRIS (through ID.me).
-And for returns that must be filed at the state level (i.e., not Forms 3921 and 3922), you may still need to use the FIRE system.
+You can download a CSV template for Forms 3921 and 3922 from IRIS.

 Mandatory IRIS Filing Begins in 2027